Belief systems and religion in the fantasy genre feature a great deal, and it’s unsurprising why.

 Brandon Sanderson discusses this in the video below with reference to writer Dan Brown.
-Sanderson argues that Brown views religious character as fools who should be proven wrong.
+Sanderson argues that Brown views religious characters as fools who should be proven wrong.
 Sanderson recommends avoiding this trope when writing fictional religions.
 It’s reductionist and offensive.

-Another aspect of religion which creates conflict is contradictions.
+Another aspect of religion that creates conflict is contradictions.

 People interpret religious texts in different ways.
 Christianity, for instance, has numerous branches; the Westboro Baptist Church is just one example.

 It’s important to remember that as a fantasy writer if you introduce contradictions, you’re creating conflict which in turn creates a plot point.
 Readers expect something to develop out of it, so if you go to the trouble, be sure it’s going somewhere.

 Religion can provide context for a character’s actions too.
 They can take messages from forces above which shape how they live.
 How does religion help characters interpret your world?
 This is a point we’ll come to in more detail below.

 Think about the religious roles your characters could play?
 Are there shamans, priests or priestesses, a Pope-like figure?